serraict/budibase-datasource-dremio/README.md

 To run the tests, setup your Dremio instance, publish its web interface on <http://localhost:9047>, and create a user with name `bb` and password `budibase1`.
-Add the Dremio Samples data source van create the views needed for the tests.
+Add the Dremio Samples data source and create the views needed for the tests.

 Then to run tests: